 Swedish National Day (June 6).
 In existence since 1983, though a bit of a damp squib even though it’s now a public holiday; worthy speeches are delivered in the evening and the king often puts in an appearance at Skansen in Stockholm.

-Midsummer (the Fri & Sat between June 20–26).
+Midsummer (the Fri & Sat between June 20 and June 26).
 The biggest and best celebration anywhere in Sweden, with festivities centred around the maypole, an old fertility symbol, which is erected at popular gatherings across the country.
 The maypole is raised in June because it’s often still snowing in northern Sweden in May.
 There’s much dancing and drinking into the night – and severe hangovers the next morning.
+The most famous celebrations are those held in Dalarna.

 Crayfish parties (throughout Aug).
 Held in the August moonlight across the country to say a wistful farewell to the short Swedish summer.
 Competitions are often held to establish the season’s best and tastiest crayfish.